-relax's source code can be divided into five major areas: the initialisation code, the user interface (UI) code, the functional code, the number crunching code, and the code storing the program state.
+relax's source code can be divided into a few major categories: the initialisation code, the user interface (UI) code, the functional code, the number crunching code, the code storing the program state, the multi-processor, the auto-analyses, and the test suite.

 - The code belonging to this section initialises the program, processes the command-line arguments, and determines what mode the program will be run in including the choice of the UI.